-Let’s consider why algorithms are being integrated into digital businesses across the board and, in fact, creating new markets.
+Let’s consider why algorithms are being integrated into businesses across the board and, in fact, creating new markets.

-What are algorithms and what is the ‘algorithm economy’?
+What are algorithms and what is the algorithm economy?

-For a more academic definition of algorithms, we can look to Gartner: ‘Algorithms are a mechanism to capture knowledge and insight in a packaged form that can be simply reused in a consistent fashion.’
+For a more academic definition of algorithms, we can look to Gartner: “Algorithms are a mechanism to capture knowledge and insight in a packaged form that can be simply reused in a consistent fashion.”

-Gartner offers the following definition of an algorithmic business: ‘[An] algorithmic business is the industrialized use of complex mathematical algorithms pivotal to driving improved business decisions or process automation for competitive differentiation.’
+Gartner offers the following definition of an algorithmic business: “Algorithmic business is the industrialized use of complex mathematical algorithms pivotal to driving improved business decisions.”

-The algorithm economy in business isn’t about selling smarter apps.
+The algorithm economy isn’t about selling smarter apps.
 It’s about selling tools that enable developers to make their apps smarter.
 It’s about a new stage of innovation where developers can monetize their best practices and know-how.

 Why the rise of the algorithm economy is inevitable